ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 ## Step 3: Verify the node groups

-If you encounter permission issues with `eksctl`, you can navigate to your AWS account's webpage and copy the credential environment variables, including `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`, from the "Command line or programmatic access" page.
+> **Note:** If you encounter permission issues with `eksctl`, you can navigate to your AWS account's webpage and copy the credential environment variables, including `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`, from the "Command line or programmatic access" page.